Jan Verkolje: Genre art

 At the time Verkolje was active in Delft, Gerard ter Borch was the leading genre painter working in the city.
 Ter Borch was known for his meticulous working method which resulted in a very low output.
 Like other genre painters such as Gabriel Metsu and Frans van Mieris, Verkolje took advantage of the limited supply of Ter Borch genre paintings in the market by creating works that imitated the style of, or took their inspiration from, ter Borch.

 Verkolje's genre paintings typically depict elegant figures in interiors engaged in music making or the playing of games.
 Often the protagonists are couples engaged in courtship.
 A dog is always present.
 In The messenger (1674, the Mauritshuis) Verkolje reprises the theme of the delivery of a letter, which had been treated previously by other Delft artists such as Vermeer.
 The Messenger shows a young couple playing backgammon in an elegant room.
 They have been interrupted by a regimental messenger who has entered the room to deliver a letter likely calling the young man to duty.
 The young couple are clearly startled by the arrival of the messenger just as is the dog in the room.
 The openly emotional reaction of the participants in the scene contrasts with that of the persons in Vermeer's works when receiving letters.
 Vermeer's figures react in a more contemplative rather than an emotional manner.
 Verkolje also tended to add a greater naturalness to this figures than Vermeer.

 The portraits of Verkolje often doubled as genre pieces in their extensive detail and the addition of emblematic and symbolic elements.
 This is clear in the double Distinguished Gentleman and Lady in an Interior (at Hoogsteder & Hoogsteder).
-The crossed trunks of the trees visible outside on the left and their intertwined crowns possible symbolise the commitment to each other of the sitters while the fountain is likely an allegory of the source of life or a reference to fertility.
+The crossed trunks of the trees visible outside on the left and their intertwined crowns possibly symbolise the commitment to each other of the sitters while the fountain is likely an allegory of the source of life or a reference to fertility.